wingemo/wingemo/README.md

 - [x] Socket.IO (Real-time bidirectional event-based chat application :shark:)
 - [x] Airnode (Connects Swedbank FX API directly to any blockchain application)

-🔭 I’m currently working on a React project
-- [ ] React (A JavaScript library for building user interfaces)

 ✨ Below you can see some of my projects in Java, Erlang, Assembly, PHP and JavaScript ✨